frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

 > npx frontity dev
 ```

-You will see this in your browser:
+If you see this in your browser then everything is working.
+Hooray! 🙌

 <p>
   <img alt="Frontity in the browser" src="../assets/part1img4.png">